 But last year, I did something I said I would never do, and I believe it was only because of God’s leading.
 Sharing some of my journey of learning, listening, and following God’s direction, I’ve put together a few points that I hope will encourage you.

-I grew up in southern Arizona and spent the first 8.5 years of my adult life living in southern California.
+I grew up in southern Arizona and spent the first eight and a half years of my adult life living in southern California.
 I moved there for college, and after graduating, started my career in marketing & communications in Orange County, CA.

 My season in California provided so much more than simply a degree and a job.
 It was full of self-discovery, learning to embrace my voice, serving in student leadership, building meaningful friendships, learning from incredible business people, and deepening my relationship with God.